 In 1965, Ning-jing County was renamed Markam County

-In 2014, Chamdo withdrew its prefecture and The “Chamdo City” was officially established, and Lhorong County is under the jurisdiction of Chamdo City ever since
+In 2014, Chamdo prefecture was abolished, and Chamdo City was established, and Markam County has been under jurisdiction of Chamdo City since then